 - University District

-- Known to us locals as the "U-District", it is the home of the University of Washington.
-For the most part, the neighborhood is composed of students who rent houses, apartments and mother-in-law flats in the area.
-The U-District is filled with activity as students fill its coffee shops and bookstores.
+- Known to us locals as the "U-District", it is the home of the sprawling University of Washington.
+For the most part, the neighborhood is composed of students who rent houses and apartments in the area.
+The U-District bustles with activity at its many coffee shops and bookstores.
+Recently added Link Light Rail service now conveniently connects the law school's Capitol Hill neighborhood with the U-District via a comfortable, seven-minute underground ride!

-- Centrally located to recreation and points of interest, this residential community offers the feeling of being a little town.
+- Centrally located to recreation and points of interest, this residential community offers a small town vibe.
 Located on the other side of I-5 from the University District, it is also home to many students.
 Apartments are snugly located between houses and condominiums.

 It is often heard that people love the neighborhoods of Seattle, the sense of community, and close proximity to resources.
-The City of Seattle has a Web site for our neighborhoods and this link is a great place to learn about all of the areas of Seattle, new projects being proposed and worked on, and links to resources are provided throughout the city.
+The City of Seattle has a website for our neighborhoods and is a great place to learn about all of the areas of Seattle, new projects being proposed, and links to resources are provided throughout the city.
 Please visit the Department of Neighborhoods.

 Apartment Search Firms